 This dip works excellently as an appetizer or a side dish for almost every meal.
 Haydari is guaranteed to complement whatever you’re having in the most elegant way thanks to the combination of dried herbs, yogurt, and garlic.

-This sauce or dip is slightly acidic and salty, it’s also quite thick in consistency.
-Those features are what make Haydari a perfect meze, a small dish that’s part of a Turkish meal.
-These strong flavors help prepare your taste buds for a fulfilling and scrumptious meal to come.
+This dish starting with H is slightly acidic and salty and has a thick consistency.
+Those features make Haydari a perfect meze, a small dish that’s part of a Turkish meal.
+These strong flavors help prepare your taste buds for a fulfilling and scrumptious meal.

 Traditionally, Turkish people enjoy spreading Haydari on bread as the creamy texture of the sauce fits perfectly with the warmth and softness of the bread.
 It is also common to see people serve Haydari at important ceremonies and events like weddings.